Senume/ECG_analysis_DMD/README.md

 Welcome to the research paper implementation repository for ["Analysis of ECG Signals by Dynamic Mode Decomposition"](https://ieeexplore.ieee.org/abstract/document/9626454).
 This repository contains the code and resources used in the implementation of this research project.

 The goal of this project is to diagonis Heart-related diseases using ML models and investigate its overall performance.
-The approach utilized in the paper evaluate whether the stability of decomposed ECG subsystems can be analyzed in order to effectively investigate the overall performance of ECG signals^[].
+The approach utilized in the paper evaluate whether the stability of decomposed ECG subsystems can be analyzed in order to effectively investigate the overall performance of ECG signals[^1].
 The repository is organized as follows:
 1. src
     1. Beat_Frame_FeatureExtraction_Base
     2. ML Training